ngadmini/Grabbing-Blacklist-for-Bind9-RPZ/README.md

 - [x] passwordless `SSH - rsync` to remote BIND9-server
 - [x] BIND9 file structure : `/etc/bind9/zones-rpz` as place for all rpz database and zone-file.
 ### usage:
-- [x] make executable all bash script `chmod +x *.sh`
+- [x] just fire-up `grab_http.sh` then follow the next step
 - [x] to tailorizing your environment, please see this [wiki](https://github.com/ngadmini/Grabbing-Blacklist-for-Bind9-RPZ/wiki/Fitting-Environment) to fitting your environment
-- [x] just fire-up `grab_http.sh` then follow the next step
 ### output:
 - [x] new files with prefix `db.*` are data base for RPZ and ready to use at BIND9-server
 - [x] modified files with prefix `rpz.*` are zone-files, ready to use too